 Procurement in connection with a Sales Order

-In Business Central, there are several ways to create purchase orders for trade items.
-The most common are the Requisition Worksheets (from the manufactoring module) and the functionality to create a Purchase Order from a Sales Order.
-However, if merchandise is needed explicitly for a specific Sales Order, these two options fall short.
+In Business Central, there are several ways to create Purchase Orders for retail items.
+The most common are the Requisition Worksheets (from the manufactoring module) and the functionality to create Purchase Order from a Sales Order.
+However, if retail items are needed explicitly for a specific Sales Order, these two options fall short.

 In both cases, the goods are not ordered on an order-by-order basis.
 Thus, the reservation of the required quantity in the Sales Order line must be done manually.
 Especially in the second case, both the order (here: Sales Order line) lacks the link to the Purchase Order (here: Purchase Order line) expected by the user and vice versa.